 The methods for reaching your community are advancing quickly and churches need to keep pace with today’s social media and church communication best practices.
 Whether you are a big or small church, the opportunity to reach the world is enormous.
 Unfortunately, most churches are not capitalizing on their potential due to low prioritization or lack of staff and know-how.

-Register now for the Church Communications Conference: designed for pastors, executive pastors, directors of communications, creative directors and other key roles involved in planning and executing Sunday services and church-wide communications efforts.
-Sessions provide insights into church websites, communication plans, social media, service planning, church branding and marketing.
+The Church Communications Conference is designed for pastors, executive pastors, directors of communications, creative directors and other key roles involved in planning and executing Sunday services.

 Len Wilson has been championing creativity and more effective communication in church life since 1993.
 In service to this calling, he has worked on four church staffs, written ten books, consulted with dozens of churches, spoken at hundreds of events, founded two media micropublishing firms, and acquired leadership books at a major publishing house.